-What It Means What You Can Do The Cardmember has requested credit for an item(s) that was returned to your business.
-Please issue a credit, or provide a copy of your return policy and explain why credit is not due.
-The Cardmember has requested credit for a duplicate billing.
-Please issue a credit, or provide support and itemization of both charges and explain why credit is not due.
-The Cardmember claims that a credit was expected but has not appeared on his/her account.
-Please issue a credit, or provide support for the charge and explain why credit is not due.
-The Cardmember does not recognize the referenced Card Not Present charge(s).
-Please issue a credit, or provide support and itemization and explain why credit is not due.
-The Cardmember claims the referenced charge is fraudulent.
+What It Means What You Can Do The Cardmember claims the referenced charge is fraudulent.
 For a Card Present charge, provide a copy of the charge record and an imprint of the Card, if available.
 For a Card Not Present charge, provide a copy of the charge record (or substitute charge record), any contracts or other details associated with the purchase, and Proof of Delivery (when applicable) with the Cardmember's complete and valid billing address (street number, name, city, state, and zip code).
 The Cardmember claims the charge amount you submitted differs from the amount the Cardmember agreed to pay.
 Please issue a credit or explain why credit is not due.
 The Cardmember claims this charge was paid for by another form of payment.
 Please issue a credit, or provide proof that the Cardmember's payment by other means was not related to the disputed charge or that you have no record of the Cardmember's other payment.
 The Cardmember is not disputing the charge(s), but is requesting support and itemization.
 Please provide the requested documentation.
 The Cardmember has questioned the Charge for damages / theft or loss.
 Please issue a credit or provide a copy of the following documentation: itemized rental agreement, itemized documentation to support the Charge, proof that the Cardmember agreed in writing to accept responsibility for the Charge, and proof that the Cardmember agreed in writing to select American Express as the payment method for the Charge.

-11.6 How We Chargeback
+11.7 How We Chargeback